 The benefits of adding garlic to your diet stretch across the board.

-If you’re using it medicinally or eating a lot of fresh garlic, you may want to find a good mouthwash.
+If you’re using it medicinally or eating a lot of fresh garlic, you may want to find a good mouthwash: bad breath is one of the few side effects of garlic supplementation, alongside garlic-like body odor.

 While no hard evidence exists that garlic can extend lifespan, its ability to improve circulation, fight sickness, and flush toxins increase the likelihood you’ll live longer, stay stronger, and still remember who you are and where you live.